Celebrating Our “Community of Compassion” During Eye Donation Month

 Our Community of Compassion Fuels Our Mission

-As SightLife and our partners collectively celebrate this November, we also want to acknowledge that the global need is vast and growing – more than 12.7 million people globally suffer from corneal blindness, and an additional 1.5 million become corneal blind each year.
-As the leading nonprofit global health organization dedicated to eliminating corneal blindness by 2040, we thank our entire Community of Compassion for your support through the years, especially as we forge news ways of connecting and staying healthy during a harrowing global pandemic.
+As SightLife and our partners collectively celebrate this November, we also want to acknowledge that the global need is vast and growing – more than 12.7 million people globally suffer from corneal blindness.
+Each year, an additional 1.5 million people experience eye trauma that can lead to corneal blindness.
+As the leading nonprofit global health organization dedicated to eliminating corneal blindness, we thank our entire Community of Compassion for your support through the years, especially as we forge news ways of connecting and staying healthy during the global pandemic.